 Northern West Michigan

 Double the tubing, triple the snow!
-This is going to be the best season yet at Treetops Resort.
+This is going to be the best season yet at Treetops Resort in Gaylord.
 This year they’re offering two extreme tubing hills, skiing, snowboarding, cross country skiing, snowshoeing, ice skating, dog sledding – all which is alongside their famous culinary adventures series.
 This cannot be topped – book your adventures today!

 Enjoy the great outdoors this winter by playing in the snow!
 Charlevoix averages around 120 inches of snowfall every winter, so you will get plenty of it to enjoy.
 The Charlevoix area’s winter recreation tops the charts in the Midwest with a wide variety of things to do.

-Several trail heads are located just around the corner from Brewery Terra Firma, and the famous VASA Trail is straight down Hammond Road.
+Several trail heads are located just around the corner from Brewery Terra Firma in Traverse City, and the famous VASA Trail is straight down Hammond Road.
 Located on state forest land, the Vasa Pathway features a series of loops that range from easy to challenging difficulties.
 Cross country-skiers, runners, hikers and more all love this Pathway, so go for a good hike and grab a warm drink afterwards!

 The Winery at Black Star Farms near Suttons Bay offers Snowshoes, Vines and Wines Saturdays and other selected dates throughout January and February.
 Bring the family, hike over 3 miles of trails through vineyards, forests and orchards, and then relax by a fire with a cup of soup or hot cocoa.
 Rentals are available!